-The Panel is also currently addressing some of these issues and will assist the AEMC undertake the review for the MCE.
+The Panel also addressed some of these issues and assisted the AEMC to undertake the review for the MCE.
 In particular:

 - in this review the Panel is commenting on the interpretation of the Reliability Standard as a mean which is not to be exceeded over a number of years (see section 2.1), and - in the Panel's Reliability Standard and Settings Review it is considering the future specification and interpretation of the Reliability Standard, and the price reliability trade-off.